Why Is Millboard Resin Mineral Decking More Expensive Than Composite and Timber?

 Splinter-free

-Because Millboard decking is composite and is thoroughly blended, it’s completely splinter-free which is crucial for families and young children.
+Because Millboard decking combines natural minerals and polyurethane resin, it’s completely splinter-free which is crucial for families and young children.

 Slip-resistant